tyfon7/UIFixes/README.md

 -   Fix modding/preset UI breaking when you click not allowed (red outlined) items
 -   Fix trader items not showing "Compatible with Available" with your items
 -   Fix selected barter items not being highlighted correctly

+#### Hideout

+-   Fix top-down camera panning around when you're in a menu

 #### In raid